bdefore/universal-redux/README.md

 ##### Return

-The hook implementation should return a valid react component or a promise that resolves to a valid react component.
+The hook implementation should return an object (or promise that resolves to an object) with a `root` property that is a react element.

 ### Scripts